Updated: Jan 18

 "If you want to live a happy life, tie it to a goal, not to people or things." -Albert Einstein

 Ever since the age of 8, I was driven to become an elementary school teacher.
 I loved the colors, activities, and joy of being in a classroom.
 I knew at that young age that I wanted someday to have my own students and my own beautifully decorated classroom.
 I would imagine being at the head of the room, magically inspiring my young students to love to learn.
 They would love being in my classroom; I just knew it with all my heart.

-I practiced my teaching on my younger cousin and sister.
+As a young child, I practiced teaching with my younger cousin and sister.
 I would create desks for them and I would give them homework.
 As I was 3 and 4 years their senior, respectively, I could teach them to read, write, and do math.
 As their teacher and motivator, I was in my finest hour, and I was on top of the world.
 This was my genius.
 I was meant to be an artist of children (and years later, of adults), and I was the sculptor.
-I was destined to become a teacher, and with that powerful vision in mine, nothing was going to stop me.
+I was destined to become a teacher, and with that powerful vision in mind, nothing was going to stop me.

 If my high school counselor could see me now!

-Not everyone knows what they want nor has a specific goal in mind and a professionally trained coach can come in to help.
+Not everyone knows what they want nor has a specific goal in mind and that is where a professionally trained coach can come in to help.

 Once clients have clarity about what they want, they too, become driven and determined to reach their goals.
 Their road map becomes clear and doable.

 Life/Career Coaching is a process that can help anyone at any age uncover their passion and purpose in life.
 It can help them see how they can get in their own way of taking the steps necessary to get where they ultimately want to go.